 Here's a command-line to start the application, please note that this requires Java 11+ and openjfx to be installed.
-In some future iteration I would like to clean up the installer so it's simpler to run.
+In some future iteration I would like to move to a self-contained package.
+Until then it's:

 You should then be greeted by a window that looks like this.